 always pickin’ on me?”
 By the end of the decade, they’d carved out a

 legacy for themselves as purveyors of riotously funny rock and roll

 records with a solid R&B underpinning.
-For that reason they were
+For that reason they

 labeled as the “Clown Prince’s of Rock N Roll”.

 Coasters were also popular in England, where the Beatles, the Rolling

 Stones and other British Invasion bands covered their songs.